DNSCond/oldsvoo/README.md

 the old.reddit snoovatar creator, or just my adapation of it

+The Reddit mascot is property of Reddit, Inc. and is used with permission.

+(snoo is the reddit mascot).

 ## howto use

 install to your subreddit my clicking "Add to community".